Mortgage Loan Types for Home Buying and Selling

 Popular Types of Mortgage Loan Programs

-- FHA Loans: FHA mortgage loan types are insured by the government through mortgage insurance that is funded into the loan.
-First-time home buyers are ideal candidates for an FHA loan because the down payment requirements are minimal and FICO scores do not matter.
+FHA mortgage loan types are insured by the government through mortgage insurance that is funded into the loan.
+First-time homebuyers are ideal candidates for an FHA loan because the down payment requirements are minimal and FICO scores do not matter.

-- VA Loans: This type of government loan is available to veterans who have served in the U.S. Armed Services and, in certain cases, to spouses of deceased veterans.
+The VA loan is a government loan is available to veterans who have served in the U.S. Armed Services and, in certain cases, to spouses of deceased veterans.
 The requirements vary depending on the year of service and whether the discharge was honorable or dishonorable.
 The main benefit of a VA loan is the borrower does not need a down payment.
 The loan is guaranteed by the Department of Veterans Affairs but funded by a conventional lender.

-- Option ARM Mortgage Types: Option ARM loans are complicated.
+Option ARM loans are complicated.
 They are adjustable-rate mortgages, meaning the interest rate fluctuates periodically.
-Like the name implies, borrowers can choose from a variety of payment options and index rates.
+As the name implies, borrowers can choose from a variety of payment options and index rates.
 But beware of the minimum payment option, which can result in negative amortization.